 Thirdly, we humans have a great propensity to self-destruct when our needs are not well met.
 We use strategies like substance addiction, sexual acting out, eating disorders and cutting to manage the painful dysfunction of not getting our needs met.
 Sadly, the culture focuses on fixing the behavior rather than the cause — the unmet need.

 Fourthly, making friends with our needs connects us to our power.
 When we understand what’s not working in our lives and why, we’re empowered to make better choices on our own behalf and create the kind of life we want.
 We build boundaries.
 We learn to be more authentic.
 We learn to be responsible, which is another way of saying we learn to manage our own power.

 Another aspect of needs is that they change.
 Our needs change as we age, as we grow, as we move through our lives.
-Not only do needs change, we can be wrong about what we think we need and discover, accidentally, needs we never thought we had but cannot do without once recognized.
+Not only do needs change, we can be wrong about what we think we need and discover, accidentally, needs we never recognized we had.

 I said this was tricky, remember?

 Having our needs met is not a black-and-white experience.
 No one person can meet all their own needs or all the needs of another, no matter how beloved.
 Expecting any single person to meet all our needs puts an unbearable burden on that person and the relationship.
 Human beings need healthy community because community helps us all meet most of our needs most of the time.

 So how many of our needs must be met for a relationship or a life to be healthy and effective?
 I don’t think there’s a formula for this.
 I suspect every case is different, because we’re all unique individuals.
 We have several core needs in common, but we don’t all need the same things to the same degree.